 These services do nothing if a business targets national or international markets and has no local market.
 Local markets are more accessible because it is easier to focus on specific regional search terms, whereas international search targeting will require more effort, involvement, and even money.

 Among various others, there are three primary intent types, informational, navigational, and transactional.
 Informational would ask, “What is the best type of camera for photography?”.
 Navigational searches are those looking for a specific website such as “Searchorb.”
-And finally, transactional intent is a search to buy a product or service such as “Best SEO Agency in Berthoud Colorado.”
+Finally, transactional intent is a search to buy a product or service such as “Best SEO Agency in Berthoud Colorado.”

 Every website and every client has different goals.
 We always take time to understand a site or client’s goals.
 That process helps us determine which SEO areas to focus on and in what order.
 Where we should track conversions and what benchmarks are applicable.
 What will key performance indicators be measured to show the return on investment (ROI)?
-Meaning, what we use to measure the success of organic search efforts and how do we report on those efforts as it should be understood and simple.
+Meaning, what we use to measure the success of organic search efforts and how we report on those efforts should be understood and simple.

 Our goal is to help you understand how correctly implemented SEO will help your website rank higher in search results because it will drive more website traffic.
 However, you should know that traffic and ranking are a means to an end.
 Ranking means very little if no one clicks through to your website.
-There is low value increasing website traffic if it does not accomplish a more substantial business goal.
+There is low value in increasing website traffic if it does not accomplish a more substantial business goal.